FloMcFly/Stop-ProcessByUserName/README.md

 # Stop-ProcessByUserName
-[PowerShell] Script that stops Processes based on username and process name.
+[PowerShell] This script stops Processes based on username and process name.

 #ToDo
 - Replace requirement "Get-UserSession" from TechNet Gallery with own solution.